digistack-middleware-org/DigiStack_Bank/Digistack_Bank/04-Version-4/03-App_Deploy.md

-# Build and Deploy the Application
+# Rollback the Deployment LAB

 ## Install the Build Tool
 1. Install Java